MiniCodeMonkey/codemonkey.io/content/posts/2019-10-07-api-response-time-tracking.md

 index = ceil(percentile / 100 * totalNumbers)
 ```

-`index` is now `10`, which means that "95% of API calls have a response time of 642 milliseconds or less"
+`index` is now `10`, which means that "95% of API calls have a response time of 642ms or less."

 You will often want to calculate multiple percentiles: